geerlingguy/drupal-pi/README.md

   1. Install Git and Ansible: `sudo apt-get update && sudo apt-get install -y python-dev python-pip libffi-dev git && sudo pip install ansible`
   1. Test the Ansible installation: `ansible --version` (should output the Ansible version).

-## Install LEMP software stack and Drupal
+## Install LEMP software stack and Drupal with Ansible and Docker

 ### Installing using the Raspberry Pi